 SEC.
-12A-14 MISCELLANEOUS CONFLICTS OF INTEREST.
+12A-14.
+MISCELLANEOUS CONFLICTS OF INTEREST.

-- (a) Special rules. - (1) Acquisition of interest in impending matters.
-A city official or employee shall not acquire an interest (economic or otherwise) in any matter if the official or employee knows that the interest will be affected by impending official action of the city. - (2) Acquisition of interest in decided matter.
-A city official or employee shall not acquire an interest (economic or otherwise) in any matter affected by an official action of the city for a period of one year after the date of the official action. - (3) Reciprocal favors.
-A city official or employee may not enter into an agreement or understanding with any other person that official action by the official or employee will be rewarded or reciprocated by the other person. - (4) Benefits to previous employers.
-A city official or employee may not, within 12 months of entering city employment or service, award a contract or participate in a matter benefiting a person or business entity that formerly employed the city official or employee. - (5) Area of notification conflict.
+(a) Special rules.

+- (1) Acquisition of interest in impending or decided matters.
+A city official or employee shall not acquire an interest (economic or otherwise) in any matter: - (A) if the official or employee knows that the interest will be affected by upcoming [impending] official action of the city. - $(\underline{B}[2])$ [Acquisition of interest in decided matter.
+A city official or employee shall not acquire an interest (economic or otherwise) in any matter] affected by an official action of the city for a period of one year after the date of the official action. - (2[3]) Reciprocal favors.
+A city official or employee may not enter into an agreement or understanding with any other person that official action by the official or employee will be rewarded or reciprocated [by the other person]. - (3[4]) Benefits to previous employers.
+A city official or employee may not, within 12 months of beginning their [entering city] employment or service with the city, award a contract or participate in a matter benefiting a person or business entity that formerly employed the city Amend Chapter 12A (Code of Ethics) Page 17 DRAFT official or employee.

+(4[5]) Area of notification conflict.

 - (A) General.
-A city official or employee may not take official action on, or otherwise participate in, a matter if the city official or employee has an ownership interest, a lease, or other economic interest in a property within the area of notification listed in:

-- (1) Sections 51A-1.105(a) and (b);

-- (2) Section 51A-4.701;

-- (3) Sections 51A-9.201 and 51A-9-202.
+A city official or employee shall [may] not take official action on, or otherwise participate in, a matter if the city official or employee has an ownership interest, a lease, or other economic interest in a property within the area of notification listed in: - (1) Sections 51A-1.105(a) and (b) (zoning and board of adjustment applications); - (2) Section 51A-4.701 (authorized zoning cases); - (3) Sections 51A-9.201 and 51A-9-202 (thoroughfare realignments, state or county thoroughfare improvements).